-Professor Cian Ó Mathúna has 30 years experience in applied research and technology transfer in microelectronics.
+Professor Cian Ó Mathúna is Deputy Director of CONNECT and a Principal Investigator at Tyndall National Institute in Cork.
+He has 30 years experience in applied research and technology transfer in microelectronics.

 Currently Head of Strategic Programmes at Tyndall National Institute, University College Cork, he has held technical and executive positions in the National Microelectronics Research Centre, UCC, in the Irish Government Programme in Advanced Technology in Power Electronics, PEI Technologies and Tyndall National Institute.